Subrahmanyam01/Subrahmanyam01/README.md

 ## 🌱 About Me

-- 🏙️ Currently based in Gainesville, FL (but always happy to collaborate with folks from anywhere!)
+- 🏙️ Currently based in Mount Juliet, TN (but always happy to collaborate with folks from anywhere!)
 - 🚀 Software engineer with a soft spot for clean APIs, scalable data flows, and the magic of automation.
 - 🌐 Full stack enthusiast who enjoys bridging the gap between crisp user interfaces and robust backend logic.
 - 💡 I enjoy blending technology and creativity, whether that’s building tools, exploring new frameworks, or experimenting with data visualizations.